We Are Leaders

 Values & Beliefs

-At Ka Ni Kanichihk we honour the laws of our Creator, the knowledge of our ancestors and our responsibility to the children; those that are here now and those still waiting to come – seven generations from now.
+At Ka Ni Kanichihk we honour the laws of our Creator.
+We honour the spirit of our ancestors and seek their wisdom to guide our peoples back to balance and wellness.
+We honour our responsibility to the children; those that are here now and those still waiting to come – seven generations from now.

 At Ka Ni Kanichihk, we…